Best Short Scale Electric Guitars – Ideal for Small Hands

 Jackson JS Dinky Minion

-In an eye-catching neon green finish, the Dinky Minion (nothing to do with the Minion franchise) is ideal for the younger heavy metal star.
+In an eye-catching neon green finish, the Dinky Minion (nothing to do with the Minion franchise) is ideal for the younger metalhead.
 The 22.5” scale maple neck is small and comfortable enough for most kids to play sitting or standing.

 It has two humbucker pickups, a single master control switch, and a master tone control.
-This gives children the freedom to mess around while keeping the actual process simple to master.
+This allows children to mess around while keeping the actual process simple to master.

 Pros: